 It began as a shower.
-But a few minutes after the first few innocent spots had spattered around me, saying "don't mind us, we're nothing to worry about", the sky rapidly darkened.
+But a few minutes after the first few spots had spattered innocently around me, saying "don't mind us, we're nothing to worry about", the sky rapidly darkened.
 I quickened my pace as the raindrops rapidly increased in both size and frequency.
 Soon, the water was bouncing off the pavements and gurgling down the gutters.
-It was only September, but the rain was cold.
-I watched as everyone else put up umbrellas or dashed for shelter, but I didn't join them.
+It was early September, but the rain was cold.
+I watched as everyone else put up umbrellas or dashed for shelter; I didn't join them.
 As I trudged determinedly on, the wet streets became almost deserted.
 I was getting soaked, but that didn't matter, because I was going to get wet soon anyway.
 My hair was plastered to my skull, and the rain was running down my neck.
-My almost knee-length sweatshirt was sodden, while my thick tights were cold and wet on my legs.
+My almost knee-length sweatshirt was sodden, while my leggings were cold and wet on my legs.

-I'd wasted eighteen months of my life on a stupid boy!
+I'd wasted more than a year of my life on a stupid boy!
 It was over.
 I could use the water to wash him away.